 From time to time, some of our IP addresses have become, and we expect will continue to be, listed with one or more denylisting entities due to the messaging practices of our customers and other users.
 We may be at an increased risk of having our IP addresses denylisted due to our scale and volume of email processed, compared to our smaller competitors.
-While the overall percentage of such email solicitations that our individual customers send may be at or below reasonable standards, the total aggregate number of all emails that we process on behalf of our customers may trigger increased scrutiny from these denylisting entities.
 There can be no guarantee that we will be able to successfully remove ourselves from those lists.
 Because we fulfill email delivery on behalf of our customers, denylisting of this type could undermine the effectiveness of our customers' transactional email, email marketing programs and other email communications, all of which could have a material negative impact on our business, financial condition and results of operations.

-Additionally, inbox service providers can block emails from reaching their users.
-While we continually improve our own technology and work closely with inbox service providers to maintain our deliverability rates, the implementation of new or more restrictive policies by inbox service providers may make it more difficult to deliver our customers' emails, particularly if we are not given adequate notice of a change in policy or struggle to update our platform or services to comply with the changed policy in a reasonable amount of time.
-In addition, some inbox service providers categorize as "promotional" emails that originate from email service providers and, as a result, direct them to an alternate or "tabbed" section of the recipient's inbox.
-If inbox service providers materially limit or halt the delivery of our customers' emails, or if we fail to deliver our customers' emails in a manner compatible with inbox service providers' email handling or authentication technologies or other policies, or if the open rates of our customers' emails are negatively impacted by the actions of inbox service providers to categorize emails, then customers may question the effectiveness of our platform and cancel their accounts.
+Additionally, inbox service providers can block emails from reaching their users or categorize certain emails as "promotional" emails and, as a result, direct them to an alternate or "tabbed" section of the recipient's inbox.
+The implementation of new or more restrictive policies by inbox service providers may make it more difficult to deliver our customers' emails, particularly if we are not given adequate notice of a change in policy or struggle to update our platform or services to comply with the changed policy in a reasonable amount of time.
+If the open rates of our customers' emails are negatively impacted by the actions of inbox service providers to block or categorize emails then customers may question the effectiveness of our platform and cancel their accounts.
 This, in turn, could harm our business, financial condition and results of operations.

-Our global operations subject us to potential liability under trade protection, anti-corruption, and other laws and regulations, including legal liability and reputational damage if we violate applicable U.S. economic trade sanctions or export controls regulations, and such violations could impair our ability to compete in international markets due to licensing requirements and could subject us to liability for compliance violations.
+Our global operations subject us to potential liability under export control, economic trade sanctions, anti-corruption, and other laws and regulations, and such violations could impair our ability to compete in international markets and could subject us to liability for compliance violations.